jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 .. _what_is_a_folder:

-A `folder/directory`_ is a container for files_.
+A `folder (directory)`_ is a container for files_.
 It helps organize things, just like a folder in a file cabinet is used to put files that belong together in one place.

-I keep every project I work on in its own `folder/directory`_.
+I keep every project I work on in its own `folder (directory)`_.
 All the code from this book will be kept in a folder_ named ``pumping_python``

 .. _what_is_a_file: